pateldhairya0328/Complex-Plotter/README.md

 over [-1.5, 1.5]×[-1.5, 1.5]

 This is the plot of the z-transform of a simple digital notch filter, with notches at 10 frequencies.
 Notice how the magnitude is mostly constant around the unit circle except for at the notching frequencies where it drops to 0 suddenly, which is the intended behaviour of a notching filter (to filter out specific frequencies).
+Also, there is massive phase shifting near the notching frequencies, which could be an issue, with little phase shift everywhere else.

 <a href="https://imgur.com/m3zdfK6"><img src="https://i.imgur.com/m3zdfK6.jpg" title="source: imgur.com" /></a>